 The room was on the 3rd floor, but because of the way the hotel is built on a hill, the room was on the same level as the lobby.
-To get to our room, we passed by the lush green atrium that makes the name of this wing very apt.
+To get to our room, we just had to pass by the lush green atrium that makes the name of this wing very apt.

 Deluxe room came with a king bed and a large balcony with a pool view.
-There were also some furnitures like a two-seater sofa and some tables, that I thought was a little awkwardly placed though it did not take away from our experience at all.
+There were some furnitures like a two-seater sofa and some tables and chairs, that I thought was a little awkwardly placed though it did not take away from our experience at all.

-There was also a ton of room amenities: a mini bar, which was empty in pandemic times, so we used it to store milk for the toddler instead.
-On top of the mini bar there was also a Nespresso machine with some pods and tea bags.
+There was also a ton of room amenities: a mini bar, which was empty during pandemic times, so we used it to store milk for the toddler instead.
+On top of the mini bar there was a Nespresso machine with some pods and tea bags.
 And next to it, wardrobe with safe and ironing board.

 The deluxe room also came with a good sized bathroom, with a his and hers sink and a rain shower + bath tub, bathroom amenities such as shampoo, soap and toothbrush (kids amenities available upon request) complete with an anti-slip mat which I appreciate for the toddler.
 We definitely used the bath tub to our heart’s content during our stay.

 Overall, I’m quite happy with our deluxe room!
-It wasn’t the most amazing room or anything, but it was also the lowest tier room at the Shang, so I didn’t expect much and that lead me to a pleasant surprised.
+It wasn’t the most amazing room or anything, but it was also the lowest tier room at the Shang, so I guess I didn’t expect much and that lead me to a pleasant surprised.

 The Food at Shangri-la Orchard